 To be included in Class Notes, information about alumni activities should be submitted to email@example.com.
 With rare exceptions, information more than two years old will not be included.
 Selection of notes is at the discretion of the Class Notes editor, based upon such factors as perceived interest to classmates and frequency of previous submissions.
 All notes selected for inclusion are rewritten in Class Notes style and are subject to editing for length, style and clarity.
 Final decisions concerning the Class Notes belong to the PCM editors.

-To be included in Scrapbook, photos should be submitted to email@example.com sufficient information for a caption.
+To be included in Scrapbook, photos should be submitted to firstname.lastname@example.org with sufficient information for a caption.
 PCM endeavors to print as many alumni photos as space permits.
 Photos are selected for inclusion based upon photographic quality and intrinsic interest to our readers.
 Photos submitted electronically must be at least 1000 pixels by 600 pixels.
 Final selection of photos for this department is at the discretion of the PCM editors.

 PCM publishes full death notices of current and former trustees and faculty, active staff members and alumni of extraordinary significance to the College.
 The length of full death notices is normally limited to no more than 750 words.
 The magazine does not print survivor lists and usually does not print cause of death.
 Death notices of all other alumni are edited for length at the discretion of the Class Notes editor, generally no more than 150 words.
 The magazine will not publish a death notice without confirmation of the death from a family member or official source.

 Through fact-checking and proofing, the editorial staff of PCM endeavors to avoid publishing erroneous information.
 However, when an error in PCM is discovered, the editor will decide whether it is of sufficient importance as to require a published correction.